sassoftware/esp-studio-examples/Advanced/onnx_object_detection/README.md

 ### Check System Prerequisites

-Check that the following system prerequisites are met.
-For more information, contact your system administrator.

-- A supported version of ONNX Runtime has been deployed.
-For more information, see [Working with ONNX Models](https://go.documentation.sas.com/doc/en/espcdc/default/espan/p0b1zsgwrsirbln1typkfoz428y9.htm).
-- A persistent volume is available.
+Check that a persistent volume is available.
 In a Kubernetes environment, using ONNX models requires that when SAS Event Stream Processing is deployed, it is configured to access persistent volumes.
 This configuration involves applying overlays.
-For more information, see [Managing Persistent Volumes (PVs)](https://go.documentation.sas.com/doc/en/espcdc/default/espex/n19tbdmek5u0rdn1f31lktl95r27.htm#n1liey9g57i1ntn19mkd4pnpt7pd).
+For more information, see [Managing Persistent Volumes (PVs)](https://go.documentation.sas.com/doc/en/espcdc/default/espex/n19tbdmek5u0rdn1f31lktl95r27.htm#n1liey9g57i1ntn19mkd4pnpt7pd) and contact your system administrator.

 The example is configured to use CUDA (Compute Unified Device Architecture) as the execution provider.
 For more information, see [Specifying Execution Providers](https://go.documentation.sas.com/doc/en/espcdc/default/espan/n04g09la3oqh59n0zls2jzllfgyf.htm).
 If CUDA is not available, you could adjust the w_reader window to change the execution provider to CPU.